xorbitsai/xorbits/README.md

 ## What is it?
 Xorbits is a scalable Python data science framework that aims to **scale the whole Python data science world, including numpy, pandas, scikit-learn and many other libraries**.
-It can leverage the multi-cores or GPUs to accelerate computation on a single machine, or scale to up to thousands of machines to support processing terabytes of data.
+It can leverage multi cores or GPUs to accelerate computation on a single machine, or scale out up to thousands of machines to support processing terabytes of data.
 In our benchmark test, **Xorbits is the fastest framework among the most popular distributed data science frameworks**.